 In this paper, we present an algorithm to self-organize a global coordinate system on an ad hoc wireless sensor network.
 Our algorithm relies on distributed simple computation and local communication only, features that an ad hoc sensor network can provide in abundance.
 At the same time it is able to achieve very reasonable accuracy and the error is theoretically analyzable.
 The algorithm gracefully adapts to take advantage of any improved sensor capabilities or availability of additional seeds.
 Given that so much can be achieved from so little, an interesting question is whether more complicated computation is worth it.
-We are in the process of realizing this algorithm on the Berkeley mote platform [5] towards a implementation of tracking a rover in a field populated by sensors.
+Experimental results with acoustic ranging distance estimates suggests that our algorithm produces acceptable accuracy in real world contexts.